Shyam-alt-eng/weather-application/README.md

 API USED(Free to use) : https://api.open-meteo.com/v1/forecast?latitude=17.2&longitude=78.3&current=temperature_2m,relative_humidity_2m,wind_speed_10m

 Data is fetched from weather models and nearby stations.
-There is a minor differences (±1–2°C) from phone apps are norma
+There is a minor differences (±1–2°C) from phone apps are normal